 Boil water advisory issued for parts of Clio

 CLIO, Mich.
-(WNEM) - A boil water advisory has been issued for parts of Clio.
+(WNEM) - The city of Clio has issued a precautionary boil water advisory for parts of the city.

-The advisory is for the northeast corner of the city and includes Clarion Street, Poplar Street, Beech Street, Maple Street, Cherry Street, Butler Street, and the Clio Area High School.
+The advisory is for Butler Street from North Mill Street to Cherry Street, the city said, adding customers should not drink the water without boiling it first.

-“Due to a drop in pressure in the city of Clio water supply, bacterial contamination may have occurred in the water system,” the city said in a press release.
-“Corrective measures are currently being undertaken to correct the situation.”
+The city said to bring all water to a boil, let it boil for one minute, and let it cool for before using it.
+Bottled water can also be used.

-Residents in the impacted area should not drink their water without boiling it first.
-Residents should bring all water to a boil, let it boil for one minute, and then let it cool before using it.
+On Monday, Aug.
+7 a loss of water pressure occurred in the water distribution system during the connection of service lines to a new Butler Street water main, the city said.
+Whenever a water system loses pressure for any significant amount of time, precautionary measures are recommended.

-The loss of water pressure was caused when a city contractor was trying to connect the new Butler Street water main to the city’s water distribution system on Wednesday, Aug.
-2, the city said.
+The city said it is working to get pressure restored and water staff is working to flush and collect bacteriological samples from around the system.

-The city said it is working to get pressure restored and staff will take remedial actions.
+The problem is excepted to be resolved in 72 hours, according to the city, adding customers will be notified when the boil water advisory has been lifted.

-The boil water advisory remains in effect until the water is deemed safe to drink.
-Residents will be advised when the boil water advisory has been lifted.
+This does not effect the Clio Area Schools or any businesses, the city said.

-For more information, contact Clio’s Superintendent of Public Service Brandon McNiel at 810-687-3380.
+If anyone has questions, or for more information, contact the Superintendent of Public Service Brandon McNiel at 810-687-3380 or by email.

 Subscribe to the TV5 newsletter and receive the latest local news and weather straight to your email every day.